JvanKatwijk/sdr-j-fm/README.md

-    FM receiver V3.15
+    FM receiver V3.20
 -------------------------

+In version 3.20 the software was made ready to work with Qt6.
+Furthermore the "tunerselect" function for the SDRplay RSPduo was implemented.

 ========================================================================

 Some significant modifications were made by Thomas Neder, apart from the "skin", most mods were "under the hood".

-The version number is now 3.15
+The version number is now 3.20

 ![fm receiver](/fm-mainwidget.png?raw=true)